ddcap/halvade/docs/source/contents/hadoop.rst

 Single node
 -----------

 To run Hadoop on a single node, it is advised to install Hadoop in psuedo-distributed mode.
 The following instructions are based on `this  <https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html>`_ tutorial and can be used for additional information.
-Hadoop requires ssh and rsync to run, to install these on your system run these commands (on Ubuntu):
+Hadoop requires ssh and rsync to run, to install these on your system, run these commands (on Ubuntu):

 .. code-block:: bash
 	:linenos: